Martin P5M Marlin: Operators

-Survivors
+Surviving aircraft

 One SP-5B is located at the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.
 This aircraft, BuNo 135533, is believed to be the last remaining example of the Marlin.
 It is now displayed inside the new hangar (as of the spring of 2010) and much of the exterior has been restored.
 The restoration is being financed by the museum and the Mariner/Marlin Association.